- General Questions

 What if I suspect I may have a disability but have never been diagnosed?

-A student who thinks he or she may have a disability should contact during Walk In hours (9am-4pm Monday-Friday) to discuss their situation.
+A student who thinks he or she may have a disability should contact during Drop In hours (10am-3pm Monday-Friday) to discuss their situation.
 SSD can provide information and referrals to help a student seek an assessment.

 Is SSD involved with the admissions process?